-We focus on certain cases and discuss the experiment results in detail.
-The proposed method with the paper ID17 [14] showed higher MAP than either comparison methods.
-On the other hand, the paper ID16 [15] showed a low effectiveness with the proposed method.
+We focused on certain cases and will discuss the experiment results in detail.
+The proposed method with the paper ID17 [13] showed a high MAP better than either comparison methods.
+On the other hand, the paper ID16 [14] showed a low effectiveness with the proposed method.
 We take these results up in the following discussions.
-Table VI and VII each shows the result of the importance estimation by the proposed method (TR)
+Table III and IV each shows the result of the importance estimation by the proposed method and the frequency of the citation for each figure/table in the paper ID17 and ID16, respectively.
+Caption number in boldface represents the correct figure/table in this experiment, which were used in their presentation poster.
+The value in parentheses indicates the estimated importance PImp before the normalization.
+The figures/tables are sorted in the order of the estimated importance.